me25542/pico-smart_enclosure/README.md

 # pico-smart_enclosure
 ### Automatic active temperature control and lighting for a 3d printer enclosure.
-Uses a raspberry Pi Pico connected to the printer via I2C to provide **automatic** active temperature control and full control via gcode.
+Uses a raspberry Pi Pico connected to the printer via I2C to provide **automatic** active temperature control and full control of other enclosure functions via gcode (M260).

 ## Features
 - **Automatic** active temperature control